eniolaomotee/Agentic_ClarifyCoder/README.md

 Overview
 --------

-This codebase implements an **agentic flow pipeline** for evaluating problem statements and generating code solutions using LLMs (Gemini in this case).
+This codebase implements an **agentic flow** for evaluating problem statements and generating code solutions using LLMs (Gemini in this case).

 The system follows a **multi-round reasoning process**: